“Your presence on social media is crucial as a real estate agent. “ (RISMedia)

-- 44 percent of home buyers now find their homes online
+- 44% of home buyers looked online for properties

-- 91 percent of realtors use social media to some degree
+- 91% of realtors use social media to some degree

 Unless your social media activity is translating into conversions at some point, it’s a waste of time that’s not doing your business any good.

 Here are some steps you can take to boost your social media engagement and generate conversions from your posting activity.

 Track Your Engagement

 In order to improve your social media engagement, you should first establish a baseline so that you know how your posts are performing.

 Failing to track social performance is one of the most common mistakes realtors make, whereas realtors who are successful at social media marketing track their analytics, says Matthew Bushery, marketer for real estate digital marketing provider Placester.

 The first step to track your engagement is to identify which key performance indicators you need to track.

 This will vary by platform, with likes and comments being significant for Facebook, while retweets are specific to Twitter, for instance.